psy2d/gsoc-2018-report/report.md

 ## Future Work

-1. Extending the project to recognize more number of emotions.
+1. Extending the project to recognize a wider range of emotions.
-2. Using the detected emotions to provide feedback in form of dialogue or by showing an emotion on learnbot's display.
+2. Using the detected emotions to provide feedback in the form of dialogue or by showing an emotion on learnbot's display.
 3. Analysing multimodal data for emotion recognition.

 ## Posts